 I’m sorry if you’re here because you’re suffering from an eating disorder.
-I’ve used hypnotherapy in Reading, Oxford, London, Wallingford and Thame to help people with such problems and I do understand how difficult to live with they can be.
+I’ve used hypnotherapy in Reading, Oxford, London, Wallingford and Thame to help people with such problems and I do understand how difficult they can be to live with.

 Body-shape seems to be one of the fastest growing obsessions in the Western world.
 Women, in particular, often feel pressured into following society’s ideal as to what the perfect shape or size might be.

 Anorexia, Bulimia, a combination of both and ednos (an ‘eating disorder not otherwise specified’) are on the rise.
 If you find that you’re adopting an eating disorder in order to help you to achieve what you see as being an ideal weight then hypnotherapy could help you.

 I also offer hypnotherapy online for eating disorders, using vsee, zoom or whatsap.
 Please get in touch for more details as to how this works.

 Give me a call, I’d be glad to help.